microsoft/azure-maven-plugins/webapp-maven-plugin/README.md

 `<appName>` | true | Specifies the name of your Web App.
 `<region>` | false | Specifies the region where your Web App will be hosted; the default value is **westus**.<br>This setting will be used only when you are creating a new Web App; if the Web App already exists, this setting will be ignored.
 `<pricingTier>` | false | Specifies the pricing tier for your Web App; the default value is **S1**.<br>This setting will be used only when you are creating a new Web App; if the Web App already exists, this setting will be ignored.
-`<containerSetting>` | true | Specifies the docker container image to deploy to your Web App.<br>Docker hubs and private container registries are both supported; see the [Container Setting](#container-setting) section of this README for details.
+`<containerSettings>` | true | Specifies the docker container image to deploy to your Web App.<br>Docker hubs and private container registries are both supported; see the [Container Setting](#container-setting) section of this README for details.
 `<appSettings>` | false | Specifies the application settings for your Web App, which are defined in name-value pairs like following example:<br>`<property>`<br>&nbsp;&nbsp;&nbsp;&nbsp;`<name>xxxx</name>`<br>&nbsp;&nbsp;&nbsp;&nbsp;`<value>xxxx</value>`<br>`</property>`
 `<failsOnError>` | false | Specifies whether to throw an exception when there are fatal errors during execution; the default value is **true**.<br>This setting helps prevent deployment failures from failing your entire Maven build.
 `<allowTelemetry>` | false | Specifies whether to allow this plugin to send telemetry data; the default value is **true**.